Hesperian Health Guides

 In this chapter:

-When an emergency happens, having a step-by-step approach to the problems facing you can help you think clearly and care for the most important problems first.
+When an emergency happens, having a step-by-step approach can help you think clearly and care for the most important problems first.

 1. Take a deep breath.
 Emergencies can be scary.
-But the calmer you are, the more useful you will be.
+But the calmer you are, the more helpful you can be.
 Being calm will also comfort and help the injured person or people around you.

-3. Treat the most dangerous problems first.
-No matter what caused the injury, check breathing immediately.
+4. No matter what caused someone's injury, check their breathing immediately.
 It is the most important function needed for life.
-Check if the airway is blocked and if they need rescue breathing.
+If the person is not breathing, check if their airway is blocked and if they need rescue breathing.

-5. When the person is breathing and heavy bleeding is controlled, check the whole body for other injuries and broken bones.
-Start at the head and check every part of the body, front and back, down to the toes.
-Gently ask questions, look the person over, and carefully touch the body to see if there are hidden injuries that may be hard to see at first.
-It is common to have more than one injury.
+6. When the person is breathing and bleeding is controlled, check their whole body for other injuries and broken bones.
+Start at their head and check every part of the body, front and back, down to the toes.
+Gently ask questions, look the person over, and carefully touch their body to see if there are injuries you do not see at first.
+In an emergency, it is common for people to have more than one injury.

-Check breathing often and make sure bleeding is under control.
-Also check blood pressure, if you can.
-An injured person may seem fine at first and then suddenly get worse.
-Regularly re check these important signs until you are sure the person is OK.
-Keep talking to an injured person.
-This will help you see if they are confused or if their confusion gets worse.
+Check the person's breathing often and make sure their bleeding is under control.
+Also check their blood pressure if you can.
+Regularly recheck these signs and keep talking to the person.
+This will help you notice if they become confused, or if their condition gets worse.

 a woman speaking to a man in a crowd while she helps an injured man.